PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 ```

 ![037_for_loop](./images/037_for_loop.png)

-It is common to give the collection a plural name and the associated loop variable a singular name.

 The mechanism of a for loop can be examined in more detail using the debugger in the JupyterLab IDE: